trailofbits/polytracker/README.md

 those libraries were compiled from source using PolyTracker, _or_ there is specific support for the library calls implemented in PolyTracker.
-There _is_ currently support for propagating taint throught the majority of uninstrumented C standard library calls.
+There _is_ currently support for propagating taint through the majority of uninstrumented C standard library calls.
 To be clear, programs that use uninstrumented functions will still run normally, however, operations performed by unsupported library calls will not propagate taint.
 We are currently working on adding robust support for C++ programs, but currently the best results will be from C programs.

 Snapshotting is currently deprecated and not supported in the latest version.

 If there are issues with Docker please do a system prune and build with --no-cache for both PolyTracker and whatever demo you are trying to run.

 The worst case performance of PolyTracker is exercised when a single byte in memory is simultaneously tainted by a large number of input